Nelly's Folly: Plot

 Leaving behind her jungle home, Nelly ventures to New York City, eager to explore the allure of show business.
-Initially thrust into the world of advertising and live performances, she eventually becomes a successful singer and fashion icon, epitomizing the glamorous facade of fame.
+Initially thrust into the world of advertising and live performances, she eventually becomes a successful singer and fashion icon, epitomizing the facade of fame.
 However, as her career flourishes, Nelly grapples with feelings of loneliness and disillusionment, longing for genuine companionship.